glFusion/astore/README.md

 ### Block Associate ID if Admin
 Also, you can exclude logged-in administrators from having the associate ID appear in product links if this is set to "Yes"

+### Enable Centerblock
+Enable the centerblock to have the Amazon store become your site's homepage.

+### Group that can search
+Since the search form submits request to Amazon, you may wish to restrict access to that function to avoid exceeding the terms of service.